Is a CPA’s office setup important? You bet.

 Docking Station – I use a docking station that allows me to push one button to disconnect and place my laptop into a bag for travel.
 The docking station provides connectivity inputs behind my computer.
 Rather than disconnecting several wires to “set my computer free,” I push one button.

 50″ Monitor (on a swivel hinge) – This monitor is about two feet behind my desk.
-I dock Outlook on the screen; this allows me to see incoming email at any moment.
-I also use this screen as a fourth working monitor.
+I use this screen as a fourth working monitor.
 For example, when I am reviewing financial statements, I sometimes place the balance sheet on the 50″ screen and a second copy of the financial statements on my lower center monitor.
 Then as I review the remainder of the statements (e.g., notes), I can glance at the balance sheet.

 The 50″ monitor hangs from a swivel hinge.
 The swivel hinge allows me to tilt the screen in other directions when I am sharing information from my laptop with others in my office.
-I am using this far more than I thought I would.
+We also use the monitor to watch webcasts.

 Todoist Checklist – I place all my outstanding to-do items in Todoist.
 Since Todoist integrates with Outlook, I usually have Outlook docked on the 50″ monitor.
 With just a glance, I can quickly see what I need to complete.
 With one click, I can add a new to-do item.
 And the to-do items I add on my laptop show up on my iPad and iPhone Todoist apps (and vice versa)–this integration is why I started using Todoist.

 Logitech Camera – I often have online meetings and share information on my computer screen with those I am speaking with (I use Zoom).
 This Logitech camera creates an excellent picture and sound so those I’m sharing with can see and hear me.
 Logitech C930e 960-000971 USB 2.0 1920 x 1080 Video Webcam